-Suspect in child’s Easter shooting commits suicide in jail
+Suspect in child’s Easter death commits suicide

 One of three suspects being held in the fatal shooting of a 3-year-old Detroit girl on Easter took his own life Wednesday, the Wayne County Sheriff’s Office said.